Cyber security and scams

 Cybersecurity

-8. Take action if you have been a victim of fraud.
-Contact your bank, financial institution or service provider immediately if you think you have been the victim of fraud.
-Remember, when you report that you are a victim of fraud, your visa status will still be protected.
+Contact your bank, financial institution or service provider immediately if you think you have been the victim of fraud. when you report that you are a victim of fraud, your visa status will still be protected.

 Scams Targeting Chinese Students